Daves Barker man skirt

 Man skirts can be tailored to your wishes

-Actually, I have three such skirts which are basically kilt designs, but with pleats only at the sides, none at the rear, they probably are skirts rather than kilts.
+Actually, I have three such skirts which are basically kilt designs, but with pleats only at the sides, none at the rear.
+Probably, they are skirts rather than kilts.
 Or they are kilt variants.

 The pictures are published here with Dirk's consent.